Thanks for joining us! | Get ready for Women Build 2022!

-Join a community of Seattle-King County women and organizations coming together to empower one another, make an impact, and change lives.
-The women of King County will fund projects, build homes, and revitalize neighborhoods working side-by-side with our homeowners and volunteers.
+Women Build is a community of Seattle-King County women and organizations coming together to empower one another, make an impact, and change lives.
+The women of King County fund projects, build homes, and revitalize neighborhoods working side-by-side with our homeowners and volunteers.

 FREQUENTLY ASKED QUESTIONS